danielsanjosepro/maths-physique-bac/README.md

-# Maths Physique pour le bac
+# Maths et Physique pour le bac

 ## Website that I created for particular classes that I imparted.
 To access this website: